Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Some of us learn from other people's mistakes and the rest of us have to be other people.  "
+> "A gentleman accepts the responsibility of his actions and bears the burden of their consequences."
-> — **Zig Ziglar**
+> — **William Faulkner**

 ---